Joska99/joska/terraform/modules/tf-jenkins-server/README.md

 terraform plan --out plan
 terraform apply plan
 ```
-> require approval of "scp" connection to add to ~/.shh/known_hosts
 > output 'linuxkey.pem' to local dir

 - In your browser connect to <PUBLIC_IP_VM>:8080 to access the jenkins GUI